rbuwaENG/Production_Management/README.md

 ## Acknowledgments

 - The project is inspired by the need for a simple production management tool with a database backend.
-- Special thanks to [contributors](CONTRIBUTORS.md) who have participated in this project.